exercism/x86-64-assembly/concepts/memory/introduction.md

                             ; elements 15, 23 and 42 can be accessed at indexes 16, 24 and 32, respectively
 ```

-Offsets added to the base register may include:
+When accessing data in memory, offsets added to the base address may include:

 - one index register scaled by `1`, `2`, `4`, or `8`; and